vora/ai-portal/docs/deploy.md

 ### Site

 Both the front-end and back-end are run on the same [Heroku](https://www.heroku.com/dynos) dyno (think: very small and cheap server) which runs `$ node server.js`.
 Heroku settings can be viewed at [dashboard.heroku.com/apps/ai-global-portal](https://dashboard.heroku.com/apps/ai-global-portal).
 Here one can also find production's environment variables, DNS settings, server logs, and error metrics.
+HTTP**S** is handled completely by Heroku.

 ### DNS